david942j/gdb-ruby/README.md

 Completely *NO* effort if you want to use **gdb-ruby** with other gdb extensions.

-For example, I usually use [gef](https://github.com/hugsy/gef) for my gdb.
+For example, I usually use the plugin [gef](https://github.com/hugsy/gef) with gdb.
-And everything works as usual when integrated with **gdb-ruby**:
+Everything works as usual when integrated with **gdb-ruby**:

 Launching with `$ gdb-ruby -q bash`